 The above diagram also shows the Wilwood combination proportioning valve (260-11179).
 It features a knob that allows you to adjust (reduce) the rear brake pressure.
 This helps in fine-tuning your brakes as most stopping power should come from the front wheels.
 EVcreate offers both the residual valve and the proportioning valve.

 The combination proportioning valve features a 1/8-27 NPT port and by default holds a brake light switch.
 However the port can also be used to hold a pressure transducer (via an adapter).
 In many controllers or vehicle control units, the signal from the brake pressure transducer can be used to activate regenerative braking when hydraulic braking is used.
-Contact me if you are interested in the adapter and brake pressure transducer.

 Wrap up installing an iBooster